boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 3. Building responsive JS components often reveals, that you need to disable/switch off a component under certain media conditions and turn others on.

     rawblock uses the convention to use the option `switchedOff` for those cases.
-In case `options.switchedOff` is `true` no event listener bound by the events object is called.
+In case `options.switchedOff` is `true` no event listener bound by the events object is called (Keep in mind, that this won't help, if your bound listeners are called async du to throttling or debouncing.).

     Often the developer still has to do some work to react to those option changes (cleanup changed markup).
-In case your specifc project needs this or you want to build a general re-usable component you should do this.
+In case your specific project needs this or you want to build a general re-usable component you should do this.

 Our final improved code could look like this: